History of Leicester City F.C.: Relegation to League One and return to the Championship (2008–2014)

 On 4 May 2008, Leicester City's 0–0 draw with Stoke City was not enough to save the club from relegation due to other results going against them.
 This means that Leicester played in League One during the 2008–09 season, the first time that Leicester had played in the third tier of English football.
-Ian Holloway was sacked and replaced by Nigel Pearson, who led Leicester straight to the League One title, leading the division for much of the season, also going a club record 23 league games unbeaten.
+Ian Holloway was sacked and replaced by Nigel Pearson, who led Leicester straight to the League One title, leading the division for much of the season and also going a club record 23 league games unbeaten.
 They clinched their return to the Championship with three games remaining in the season, defeating Southend United 2–0 on 18 April 2009.
 Matty Fryatt also netted 32 times this season, becoming the first Leicester player to score over 30 goals in one season since the legendary Arthur Rowley did so 52 years previously.

 Leicester's first season back in the Championship was again a successful one under the stewardship of Pearson.
 Pearson showed his ambition at the beginning of the season by announcing his team would not just settle for consolidation and would be aiming straight for the play-offs.
 His ambitions proved to be warranted as the Foxes finished fifth in their first season back in the second tier and making the play-offs for the fifth time.
 They played Cardiff City in the semi-final and showed a fighting spirit to come from two goals down on aggregate to lead brief 3–2, though they ultimately lost via a penalty shoot-out.
 In the summer of 2010, however, Pearson left the club to become manager of Hull City.

 Pearson was replaced by Paulo Sousa, who was sacked after just nine league games after a poor start and questions about player fitness and morale had left Leicester bottom of the league.
 On 3 October 2010, former England, Lazio and Benfica manager Sven-Göran Eriksson was announced as his replacement.
-He guided the club to an eventual tenth-place finish.
+He guided the club to an eventual 10th-place finish.

-Leicester were favourites for promotion in the 2011–12 season, but on 24 October 2011, following an inconsistent start with the Foxes winning just 5 out of the first 13 games, Eriksson left the club by mutual consent.
+Leicester were favourites for promotion in the 2011–12 season, but on 24 October 2011, following an inconsistent start with the Foxes winning just five out of the first thirteen games, Eriksson left the club by mutual consent.
 Three weeks later, on 15 November 2011, Nigel Pearson was confirmed to be returning to the club as Eriksson's successor.
 In the 2012–13 season, Leicester struggled with play-off heartbreak as Anthony Knockaert had a 97th-minute penalty saved and Troy Deeney scored immediately at the other end.

-After an extremely successful 2013–14 season, Leicester finished first in the Championship with 102 points, securing automatic promotion for the 2014–15 Premier League.
+After an extremely successful 2013–14 season, Leicester finished first in the Championship with 102 points, securing automatic promotion to the 2014–15 Premier League.